top of page

 CL: The spake of a fighting Irishman! - be careful Moore - and pray Phobus at length your political malice may not get you lodgings within the same palace!

-B: I will - but by all the gods - Hindoo, Scandinavian, and Hellenic! - Hunt, you are hardly over head and ears in disgrace!
-(Nancy lands in B's lap)
+B: I would be delighted - but by all the gods - Hindoo, Scandinavian, and Hellenic - Hunt, you are hardly head over ears in disgrace (Nancy lands in B's lap)

-H: You will stay for supper my friends - we're having Ortolans with white truffles
+H: You will all stay for supper my friends - we're having Ortolans with white truffles

 All: With pleasure